Contributing Gear Writer

 The Quandary Pants are available in both men’s and women’s, and come in a wide variety of styles (as well as shorts) to suit your particular needs and wants.
 Plus, it comes with Patagonia’s legendary lifetime repair guarantee, so you can push your limits and know that these pants will be ready for the next adventure, no matter what happens today.

-CHECK Men's PRICE ON Patagonia CHECK Men's PRICE ON REI Check Women's Price on Patagonia Check Women's Price on REI
+CHECK PRICE ON Patagonia CHECK PRICE ON REI

 Best Women’s Hiking Pants